Makeover Sloppy Joe Mac and Cheese

 - Drain macaroni; set aside.
 In a large saucepan, saute onion in butter until tender.
 Stir in the flour, mustard, salt and pepper until smooth.
 Gradually add milk and Worcestershire sauce.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
 Remove from the heat.
 Stir in the process cheese until melted.
 Add macaroni and 1 cup cheddar cheese; mix well.

-- Spread two-thirds of the macaroni mixture in a 13-in. x 9-in. baking dish coated with cooking spray.
+- Spread two-thirds of the macaroni mixture in a 13x9-in. baking dish coated with cooking spray.
 Spread turkey mixture to within 2 in. of edges.
 Spoon remaining macaroni mixture around edges of pan.
 Cover and bake at 375° for 30-35 minutes or until bubbly.
 Sprinkle with remaining cheddar cheese; cover and let stand until cheese is melted.
-Yield: 10 servings.

 Since I have insulin dep. diabetes, this dish sounds like it may work well for my needs.
 Thank You for sharing.